0x0A-H0XT0N/content-archiver/README.md

 The program can do these operations:
 - Create a torrent from a downloaded channel.
-- List mgtow-archive torrents (using tags).
+- List content-archiver torrents (using tags).
 - Change authentication options.
 - Change trackers.